Research

 Simulations of strongly coupled ions at a liquid-gas interface in time projection chambers

-This thesis explores the behavior of strongly coupled ions at liquid-gas interfaces, providing insights for time projection chambers in physics experiments.
+This BSc Thesis explores the behavior of strongly coupled ions at liquid-gas interfaces, providing insights for time projection chambers in physics experiments.